-Information about Al Aqmar mosque Cairo, tours, Booking
+Al Aqmar mosque Cairo, Egypt information, tours, Booking

 Al Aqmar mosque Cairo located in the heart of Cairo city.
-The mosque is north of the site which once occupied by the great Fatimid.
-In fact, Al Aqmar means the Moonlit.
-It sometimes also known as the Gray Mosque.
+In fact, Al Aqmar mosque located north of the site which once occupied by the great Fatimid.
+Moreover, Al Aqmar means the Moonlit and sometimes also known as the Gray Mosque.
 Al Aqmar mosque Cairo founded by Ma’mun al-Bata’ihi, during the caliphate of al-Mustanser.
 Moreover, it built during a time of great political and spiritual crises for the Fatimid regime.
 It located on the main artery of the city.
 In plan, it is a regular, rectangular hypo-style mosque with a square courtyard.
 It is the plan of a small congregational mosque.
 This structure is of major importance for Cairo’s architecture for several reasons.
 Al Aqmar mosque Cairo indeed is one of the seminal monuments in Cairo’s architectural history.

 Al Aqmar mosque is the first mosque with an entrance which is not on an axis with the qibla wall.
 Here, the facade follows the alignment of the street, while the qibla wall oriented to Mecca.
 Al Aqmar mosque Cairo is the first with a ground plan adjusted to an existing urban street plan.
 A phenomenon which over the ensuing centuries was to become common and complex.
 Here, the plan is rather simple.
 The interior of Al Aqmar mosque Cairo has a regular layout with the exception.
 The exception is that the facade wall is thicker on one end than the other.
 Into the thicker part of the wall, a vestibule, a staircase and two rooms opening into the interior.
 Al Aqmar mosque Cairo is also the first mosque in Cairo to have a decorated stone facade.